 You must download and complete the Certificate of Research Option Approval in order to receive the Research Option on your diploma.

-For credit: INTA and IAML students can receive INTA credit towards the degree by participating in independent study courses supervised by INTA faculty.
+For credit: International Affairs (INTA) and International Affairs and Modern Languages (IAML) students can receive International Affairs credit towards the degree by participating in independent study courses supervised by a Nunn School faculty.

 For pay: Students can apply for the President's Undergraduate Research Awards (PURA), which provides funding to students conducting research under faculty supervision.